 What will this mean for New Zealand law students?

-If you enrolled in the LLB before 1 January 2025, you will only need to complete whatever courses your university requires to obtain the LLB.
+If you commenced or completed your LLB before 1 January 2025, you will only need to complete whatever courses your university requires for you to obtain the LLB.
 Ask your Law School if you have any questions about what this means in your situation.

-If you enroll in the LLB after 1 January 2025, you will need to complete the new requirements [link to FAQ What are the new requirements] to obtain the LLB.
+If you commence your LLB after 1 January 2025, you will need to complete the new requirement [link to FAQ What is the new requirement] to obtain the LLB.

 What will this mean for people who already hold a New Zealand law degree?